-Our mission is to bridge the gaps in the availability of information and resources that impede and discourage victims/families trying to deal with the aftermath of violent death, undetermined deaths, & attempted homicides.
-We do this by providing steppings stones for victims to move from a place of vulnerability to a place of positive resolution.
+Our mission is to help the survivors and co-victims of homicide deal with the aftermath of a violent death.
+We bridge the gaps in the availability of information and resources for victims by providing stepping stones for victims to move from a place of vulnerability to a place of positive resolution.

 The stepping stones we provide are: